-Nishikori reaches quarters as Frenchman goes 'Paire-shaped'
+Nishikori reaches quarters as local favorite Paire loses focus

 PARIS (Reuters) - Kei Nishikori extinguished the hot-headed Benoit Paire’s fiery challenge to book his place in the quarter-finals of the French Open with an error-strewn 6-2 6-7(8) 6-2 6-7(8) 7-5 victory on Monday.

-Local favorite Paire’s focus, or lack of, was the key to a match that was interrupted by failing light on Sunday, as the Japanese seventh seed set up a meeting with 11-time champion Rafa Nadal.
+Local favorite Paire’s lack of focus was the key to a match that was interrupted by failing light on Sunday, as the Japanese seventh seed set up a meeting with 11-times champion Rafa Nadal.

 The match resumed on Court Suzanne Lenglen at two sets to one, with Paire taking command in the fourth with an early break.

-He then wasted a chance to get another break and Nishikori eventually forced a tiebreak only to get tight-armed, wasting two match points on serve before handing a set point with an ugly double fault.
+He then wasted a chance to get another break and Nishikori eventually forced a tiebreak only to get tight-armed, wasting two match points on serve before conceding a set point with an ugly double fault.

 Paire, who hit a woeful 79 unforced errors — including 16 double faults — this time converted.